rixx/books.rixx.de/src/reviews/2020/the-communist-manifesto.md

   rating: 3
 ---

 Short, readable, to the point.
-The predictive parts were outdated shortly after publishing the manifesto, but the analytical parts were highly interesting and often spot on.<br /><br />Reading this primary source corrected a couple of misunderstandings for me: I had laboured under an incorrect understanding of bourgeoisie, for example, which here is used to describe startup culture perfectly (honestly.)<br />There's also a section that draws a distinction between reactionary socialism and conservative socialism, which was helpful considering that I tend to use those terms interchangeably (and also mostly see them used that way).
+The predictive parts were outdated shortly after publishing the manifesto, but the analytical parts were highly interesting and often spot on.

+Reading this primary source corrected a couple of misunderstandings for me: I had laboured under an incorrect understanding of bourgeoisie, for example, which here is used to describe startup culture perfectly (honestly.)
+There's also a section that draws a distinction between reactionary socialism and conservative socialism, which was helpful considering that I tend to use those terms interchangeably (and also mostly see them used that way).